Academic integrity and plagiarism

 Working with others: collaboration not collusion

-Collaborating with other students to enhance your learning is encouraged at UCSD, but you must understand the boundaries between acceptable collaboration and unacceptable collusion.
+Collaborating with other students to enhance your learning is encouraged at South Devon University Centre, but you must understand the boundaries between acceptable collaboration and unacceptable collusion.

 Your lecturers will provide guidance when collaborative group work is expected, and you must not exceed those limits.